 What Does an Authentic Audience Look Like?

 Imagine you’re teaching students about the power of persuasive writing.
 Propose a few topics for them to write about that relate to an issue in your community.
 Think about who should listen to your students’ opinions, thinking, “Whose mind can my students change?”
 If your third graders want a new playground, their authentic audience might be the school board.
-If your eighth-grade students feel that the recycling collection in your community could be more efficient, you might ask a town official to Skype with your students so they can present their ideas.
+Imagine your eighth-grade students feel that the recycling collection in your community could be more efficient.
+You might ask a town official to Skype with your students so they can present their ideas.

 Examining your learning goals is the first step to building an authentic audience.
 Next, think about the type of culminating project your students will create.
 Maybe they’re working to solve a problem in your community using what they’ve learned in the math classroom.
 Or they’re investigating a historical issue that mirrors a problem in today’s society.
 Once you have an idea for what your students will create, you’ll have a better sense of who could interact with your students’ final project.